orstavik/JoiComponents/book/chapter2/Discussion_conflicting_gestures.md

 instantly.

 But, to use one finger for everything creates conflict.
-For example, the `double-tap to zoom` is made up of two taps, while `tap to click`.
+For example, the `double-tap to zoom` is made up of two taps, while a `click` on mobile is made with a single tap.
 If you then tap twice on a jacket in a webshop, does that mean that you want:
 a) two jackets, b) to zoom in, or c) two jackets and zoom in?
 Or, you zoom in to take a closer look at your potential soul-mate at the datingsite.
 And then you swipe right.
-Now was that swipe a pan to simply move the viewport?
+Now was that swipe a pan to view her right side?
-Or did you just say yes to something?
+Or did you just agree to go on a date?
 You have a conflict on your hands (or in your index-finger to be more precise).

 ## Example 1: Delay that click for 300ms